ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

   encoded in network byte order.
 Length SHALL be either 32 or 128 bits.

 * DNS over TLS.
 Type = 1.
 DNS is sent over TLS, as per {{!DoT=RFC7858}}.
-The Value is a hostname, optionally followed by a colon and a port.
+The Value is a domain name, optionally followed by a colon and a port.
 The encoding is the same as an authority without userinfo as defined in {{Section 3.2 of !URI=RFC3986}}.
 It is encoded as ASCII, and not null-terminated.
 IPv4 and IPv6 addresses can be encoded using this format, though IPv6 addresses need to be enclosed in square brackets.

 * DNS over QUIC.
 Type = 2.
 DNS is sent over QUIC, as per {{!DoQ=RFC9250}}.
-The Value is a hostname, encoded the same as for DNS over TLS.
+The Value is a domain name, encoded the same as for DNS over TLS.

 * DNS over HTTPS.
 Type = 3.
 DNS is sent over HTTPS, as per {{!DoH=RFC8484}}.
   The Value is a URI Template.
 It is encoded as ASCII, and not null-terminated.